 Antioxidants stops the chain reaction of the free radical damage, by donating their free electron to the free radicals.
 The antioxidant nutrient itself does not became a free radical by donating its electron because they are stable with or without the donated electron.
-Scientists have developed, what is known as the ORAC test which stands for oxygen radical absorbance capacity which measures the potency of an antioxidant to absorb free oxygen radicals.
+Scientists have developed, what is known as the ORAC test which stands for oxygen radical absorbence capacity which measures the potency of an antioxidant to absorb free oxygen radicals.
 Based on its ability to absorb free radicals, each food is given an ORAC score.
-Usually bright colored fruits and vegetables have high ORAC scores.
+Usually bright-colored fruits and vegetables have high ORAC scores.
 Here are some foods rich in antioxidants with their ORAC scores.

 FOOD ORAC SCORES